 Is retail changing?
 Yes, certainly!
-Is brick & mortar going away?
+Is brick-and-mortar going away?
 No, and here’s why:

 While Amazon has dominated online shopping and redefined retail in so many ways, there are other brands like Bonobos, a relatively new retailer in men’s apparel, that are offering new paradigms that include brick & mortar stores and emphasize the difference that store associates can make.
 The fundamental idea that Bonobos rides upon is what marketers refer to as ‘Consutainment’.
 The term comes from a combination of ‘consumer’ and ‘entertainment’ and refers to a retail world focused on consumer convenience, consumption, and entertainment.

 Bonobos is redefining retail by leveraging mobile technology and store workers to change the shopping experience in ways that delight customers.
 By integrating online and physical, Bonobos delivers a winning customer solution to shopping.
 Their omnichannel retail approach is not new.
 But Bonobos’ deeper understanding of the consumers’ mindset and buying behavior combined with their amazing tech-savvy store associates take omnichannel to a whole new level.